OpportunityIntl/OI-Validate/README.md

 onError | function(form) | Callback function called on submit if form fails validations.
-Value of `this` is the Validator object, and the form element (as a jQuery object) is passed as the only parameter. formValidations | array | Array of custom form validation objects (more on that later) fieldValidations | array | Array of custom field validation objects (more on that later)
+Value of `this` is the Validator object, and the form element (as a jQuery object) is passed as the only parameter. formValidations | array | Array of custom form validation objects (more on that later) fieldValidations | array | Array of custom field validation objects (more on that later) showProcessing | function(form) | Override the default function used to display the form processing indicator. hideProcessing | function(form) | Override the default function used to hide the form processing indicator. showAlert | function(message, classes) | Override the default function used to display the form alert message(s).
+The value of `this` is the form jQuery object. hideAlert | function() | Override the default function used to hide the form alert message(s).
+The value of `this` is the form jQuery object. formMessage | function(messages) | Override the default function used to generate the error message string for the form alert.
+Receives an array of the individual message strings.
+Must return a string.

 ## Custom validations